Oncology Care Model

-The current adult cancer care model—in which highly trained physicians craft discrete solutions for each patient—is also poorly suited to increasing treatment complexity, increasing cancer prevalence, looming physician shortages, and rapidly shifting payment models that require health systems to bear financial consequences of unwarranted clinical variation.
-Facing these challenges, our team sought to identify a higher-value method of delivering cancer care to lower spending and improve outcomes for patients with cancer.
+The current adult cancer care model—in which highly trained physicians tailor solutions for each patient—is poorly suited to increasing treatment complexity, rising cancer rates, looming physician shortages, and rapidly shifting payment models that leave health systems bearing financial consequences of unwarranted clinical variation.
+Facing these challenges, our team sought to identify a higher-value method of delivering cancer care to reduce spending and improve outcomes for cancer patients.

-Conservative forecasts show that the cancer 2.0 model could result in a net reduction in per-capita spending for cancer care by 21% net of implementation costs.
+Conservative forecasts show that CERC’s Cancer 2.0 model could result in a net reduction in per-capita spending for cancer care by 21%.
 If scaled nationally, this would be equivalent to approximately $32 billion in 2015.

-Ian Goldstein MD, MPH, Julie Kuznetsov, MBA, Adam Miner, PsyD, Doug Blayney, MD, Sierra Matula, MD, Terry Platchek, MD, Arnie Milstein, MD, MPH, Manali Patel MD, 2016.
+Team: Ian Goldstein MD, MPH, Julie Kuznetsov, MBA, Adam Miner, PsyD, Doug Blayney, MD, Sierra Matula, MD, Terry Platchek, MD, Arnie Milstein, MD, MPH, Manali Patel, MD